Tungsten carbide and ceramic knives

 Our tungsten carbide and ceramic knives are specially manufactured according to customer requirements.
 Information on technical data is not possible for this reason.

 Highly wear-resistant cutting tools from DIENES

 Taking into account the current level of automation of the machines and the correspondingly high investment costs, the key to success lies in reducing downtimes.
-Therefore we at DIENES aim at reducing the number of cutting tool changes to a minimum.
 In addition to the necessary design improvements in the knife holders and knife mountings, the use of highly wear-resistant materials for the knife edges aims at achieving a considerably longer knife service life.
-This is achieved after many years of development in our technology center.
-Today we know that tungsten carbide and ceramic knives with inserted tungsten carbide of the brand “CONTRODUR” and furthermore with corresponding cutting ceramics of the brand “DISIMET” help to reach these targets.
+This was achieved after many years of development with inserted tungsten carbide of the brand “CONTRODUR” and furthermore with corresponding cutting rings of the brand “DISIMET” help to reach these targets.

 In order to be able to decide on a suitable material, the user should clarify the specific application with the knife manufacturer.
 The following procedure has proven successful at the DIENES plants for tungsten carbide and ceramic knives:

 - Optimisation of the upper blade material and geometry

 - Optimisation of the bottom knife material and geometry

 - Implementation of the material advantage through peripherals (for example precision knife holder)

 - Exact definition of knife shear angles and cutting force

 Ceramic knife from DIENES-DISIMET